writethedocs/www/docs/conf/au/2017/cfp.rst

 Call for proposals
 ==================

-Hello hello, fellow documentarians!
-It's that time of year again: We’re very excited to announce that we are now accepting talk proposals for our next European conference, coming up on **September 10-12, 2017, in Prague, Czech Republic**.
+G'day, fellow documentarians!
+It's time: We’re very excited to announce that we are now accepting talk proposals for our first ever Australian mini-conference, coming up on **November 24, 2017, in Melbourne, Victoria**.

-Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience.
+Every year, Write the Docs invites people from all across our community to come up on stage to share their insights and experience at their annual conferences in US and Europe.
 Whether you’ve been writing documentation for decades or you’ve just started this year, we want to hear from you!
 Read on to learn more about the goals of the conference and what we look for in talk proposals.

-In the meantime, mark your calendars: **The deadline for submitting proposals is Midnight CET on May 31st, 2017.** We aim to let you know if your proposal is accepted by 15th June.
+In the meantime, mark your calendars: **The deadline for submitting proposals is Midnight AEST on Sept 15th, 2017.** We aim to let you know if your proposal is accepted by 30th September.

-Conference goals
+Mini-conference goals
 ----------------

 The purpose of Write the Docs is to bring together people who are passionate